Konti Group

-Company "KONTI" is one of the largest manufacturers of confectionery products in Ukraine.
+KONTI Group (Група «Конті») is one of the largest manufacturers of confectionery products in Ukraine.
 It was founded in 1997 and is one of the industry leaders.
-Kostiantynivka Confectionery Factory is also part of the Company.
+Kostiantynivka Confectionery Factory is also part of the company.

-The company’s portfolio includes 200 items including sandwich cookies, complex desserts, boxed sweets and sweets sold by weight, sponge cakes, rolls, candy bars, caramel, crackers and cookies.
+The company's portfolio includes 200 items including sandwich cookies, complex desserts, boxed sweets and sweets sold by weight, sponge cakes, rolls, candy bars, caramel, crackers and cookies.